Yano789/obsidian_notes/Classes/Archive/Computer Structures/Virtual Memory/Process.md

 ![[Process-1.webp|514x445]]
 *Sample Memory Allocation for a Single Process*

-Each Box above represents a process' context:
+Each Box above represents a *process' context or state*:
 1. **Text**: Code or Instructions
 2. **Value of Program Counter (PC)**
 3. **Contents of the processors register**